Ericsson/dataplanebook/src/stats/stats.rst

   primarily by causing the eviction of level 1 cache lines used by other parts of the fast path.
-* If the same counter is repeatedly updated as a part of the same, large, write buffer flush transaction, flush performance will be benefit from a high degree of temporal locality.
+* If the same counter is repeatedly updated as a part of the same, large, write buffer flush transaction, flush performance will benefit from thes high degree of temporal locality.
 * A write buffer which are allowed to grow large will take the lcore worker thread a long time to flush, potentially causing an unacceptable level of packet latency jitter.